pantor/ruckig/README.md

 ### Intermediate Waypoints

 The Ruckig Community Version now supports intermediate waypoints via a [remote API](http://api.ruckig.com/docs).
-Make sure to include `-DBUILD_CLOUD_CLIENT=ON` as a CMake flag when compiling - the PyPI Python version should bring that out of the box.
 To allocate the necessary memory for a variable number of waypoints beforehand, we need to pass the maximum number of waypoints to Ruckig via
 ```.cpp
 Ruckig<6> otg {0.001, 8};
 InputParameter<6> input {8};